zamfi/cca-computational-practices-fall-2018/README.md

     On Windows, type `cmd` into the Start search bar, and run the "Command Prompt".

+1. The command prompt is a way to run "Command Line Interface" programs on your computer.
+Usually, when you open a command prompt, you'll be sitting in your home folder.
+Type `ls` (Mac) or `dir` (Windows) to see a list of the files in that folder, or type `cd ` followed by a folder name to switch into a new folder.

-1. Navigate your command prompt to the folder where your code files are.
-Type `cd ` (don't skip the space!) and then drag your folder into the terminal window.
+    Navigate your command prompt to the folder where your code files are.
+The easy way to do this is to type `cd ` (don't skip the space!) and then drag your folder into the terminal window.
 Hit enter.
 Type `ls` (Mac) or `dir` (Windows) to see a list of the files in that folder; you should see at least an `index.html` file and a `sketch.js` file, among others.
+The file `index.html` is the one that's sent to your browser by default.

-1. Run python's built-in web server by typing `py -m SimpleHTTPServer 8000` (Windows) or `python -m SimpleHTTPServer 8000` (Mac) and pressing return (or enter).
+1. Run python's built-in "simple" web server by typing `py -m SimpleHTTPServer 8000` (Windows) or `python -m SimpleHTTPServer 8000` (Mac) and pressing return (or enter).

 1. Visit the page served by this web server by visiting [`http://localhost:8000`](http://localhost:8000) in Chrome on your computer.